SumUp Card Reader Review 2026: Low Entry Cost, No Contract

 Solo and Terminal don’t need a phone.
 They’re standalone, with built-in WiFi and a complimentary 4G/3G SIM included in the price.
 UK 4G coverage is bundled, no separate data plan required.

-For a coffee van pitched in a rural field with no WiFi and patchy phone signal, the 4G SIM in a Solo is the difference between trading and not trading.
+For a coffee van pitched in a rural field with no WiFi and patchy phone signal, we’d say the 4G SIM in a Solo is the difference between trading and not trading.
 Bluetooth-only readers fall back on the merchant’s phone signal; standalone readers have their own.

 Receipts: All readers email or SMS receipts via the app.
 Only Terminal prints paper receipts on the spot.
 If your customer base expects paper (older demographics, hospitality), that’s the Terminal’s strongest pitch.